jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

     *   *Try:* As with the previous sample, take a few smaller regions along the peak and see if the subtracted scattering profile varies.

 #.
-In the SEC control tab, right click on the name of BSA curve in the list.
+In the Series control tab, right click on the name of BSA curve in the list.
 Select export
     data and save it in an appropriate location.
 This will save a CSV file with the frame number, integrated intensity, radius of gyration, molecular weight, filename for each frame number, and a few other items.
 This allows you to plot that data for publications,